STARTING YOUR LAWN OFF RIGHT

 PREPPING YOUR LAWN BEGINS NOW

 Before getting too much closer to Spring, there are some things you should be doing now in order to insure your lawn has the best chance at joining the “yard of the month club”.
-Preparations before growing season, while the grass is still dormant, is critically important for your turf’s performance the rest of the year.
+Preparations before growing season, while the grass is still dormant, are critically important for your turf’s performance the rest of the year.
 Here are some helpful hints to help you achieve the lawn you want, and make the neighbors green with lawn envy.

 A Spring Cleanup is a great starting place for prepping your lawn for success.
 Included in a Spring Cleanup are things like, blowing and removing leaves from the lawn and from flower beds.
-It also involves checking the sprinkler system to be sure all the heads are intact, the clock is functioning properly, and that there no leaks or problems under the ground.
+It also involves checking the sprinkler system to be sure all the heads are intact, the clock is functioning properly, and that there are no leaks or problems under the ground.
 Spring Cleanups are also a great time to trim any dead branches out of trees and shrubs.

 Another consideration, at this time while the grass is dormant, should be post emergent herbicides for cool season or “broadleaf” weeds.
 Applying a broadleaf weed killer during the dormant season greatly increases the accuracy of a weed control program and reduces the risk of harming beneficial grass species.
 This is especially true of hard to kill species such as nutsedge, crabgrass, and dallisgrass.